leanprover-community/flt-regular/README.md

 * The ingredients that go into the theorem statement are defined in several other files.
   The most important pieces are:
   - `number_theory/regular_primes.lean` we give the definition of what a regular number is.
+  - `number_theory/*` are the files we are actively working on.
+  - `ready_for_mathlib/*` are the files that are (almost) ready to be PRed to mathlib.
-  - `number_theory/cyclotomic/*` and `ready_for_mathlib/cyclotomic/*` contain the definition of a cyclotomic extension and the results we need.
-Results specific to `ℚ` are in `number_theory/cyclotomic/rat.lean`.
+  - Results specific to `ℚ` are in `number_theory/cyclotomic/rat.lean`.

-  - `ready_for_mathlib/discriminant` contains the definition and the results we need about the discriminant.
+Note that we are trying to move all our results to mathlib as fast as possible, so the folded `ready_for_mathlib` changes rapidly.
+You should also check `number_theory.cyclotomic` and `ring_theory.discriminant` in mathlib.

 ## Brief note on type theory